Top of Page

 Main

-SY26 New Teacher Cohort District-Based Mentor
+SY27 New Teacher Mentor (District-Based)

 The New Teacher Induction and Mentoring Team (NTIM) is seeking experienced educators to serve as district mentors for new teachers in the district’s New Teacher Cohort (NTC).
 The New Teacher Cohort aims to develop, retain, and sustain new teachers in service of ensuring equitable learning experiences across the district.
 Teachers new to the district, or new to the teaching profession, can register for the cohort.
 By registering for this cohort, they will receive monthly professional learning, as well as a district mentor.
 District-Based Mentors will be assigned to support new teachers from any school within the district.